 1. Copy the highlighted text below, and paste it into file called

-hello-chtc.sub, the submit file, in your home directory on the submit
+hello-chtc.sub (we recommend using a command line text editor) in your home directory on the submit

 # hello-chtc.sub # My very first HTCondor submit file # # Specify the HTCondor Universe (vanilla is the default and is used # for almost all jobs) and your desired name of the HTCondor log file, # which is where HTCondor will describe what steps it takes to run # your job.
 Wherever you see $(Cluster), HTCondor will insert the # queue number assigned to this set of jobs at the time of submission. universe = vanilla log = hello-chtc_$(Cluster).log # # Specify your executable (single binary or a script that runs several # commands), arguments, and a files for HTCondor to store standard # output (or "screen output"). # $(Process) will be a integer number for each job, starting with "0" # and increasing for the relevant number of jobs. executable = hello-chtc.sh arguments = $(Process) output = hello-chtc_$(Cluster)_$(Process).out error = hello-chtc_$(Cluster)_$(Process).err # # Specify that HTCondor should transfer files to and from the # computer where each job runs.
 The last of these lines *would* be # used if there were any other files needed for the executable to use. should_transfer_files = YES when_to_transfer_output = ON_EXIT # transfer_input_files = file1,/absolute/pathto/file2,etc # # Tell HTCondor what amount of compute resources # each job will need on the computer where it runs. request_cpus = 1 request_memory = 1GB request_disk = 1MB # # Tell HTCondor to run 3 instances of our job: queue 3